MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

     The Help menu and the tooltips provide context-sensitive links to Help articles with more information.

+Apps and other extensions are expected to follow the same model by applying tooltips to controls on page objects, and by providing links to Help for their functionality.

 ### Context-sensitive Help

 The context-sensitive links to Help are based on a UI-to-Help mapping that is stored in table 2000000198 **Page Documentation**.
 In this table, all page objects in the default version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] are listed, and have a target Help article associated with each of them.
 This means that multiple page objects can be associated with the same Help article, such as when a specific workflow involves multiple pages.